jvalegre/robert/docs/Examples/full_workflow/full_workflow.rst

 **Instructions:**

+1. Download the **Robert_example.csv** file specified in Required inputs.
-1. First, go to the folder containing the CSV files in your terminal.
+2. Go to the folder containing the CSV file in your terminal.
-2. Run the following command line:
+3. Run the following command line:

 .. code:: shell